What Is Cellular Manufacturing?

 - Shortened lead times between order placement and delivery.

 - Greatly reduced Work-in-Process inventory.

 - Reduced space requirements resulting in less space rented or owned.

-- Quicker identification of defects due to the lack of “buffered” upstream production means greater quality control.
+- Quicker identification of defects due to the lack of “buffered” upstream production, leading to greater quality control and higher product quality.

 - Easier implementation of zero-defect strategies.